igormoiseev/XamarinHero/Notes App.md

-4.	when it’s completed, search for Plugin.SQLite by Houssem Dellai and repeat the same installation process done on step 3 step .
+4.when it’s completed, search for Plugin.SQLite by Houssem Dellai and repeat the same installation process done on step 3 step .

  ![Alt text](./images/test4.png "Xamarin2")